Furqan17/gradeulator/README.md

 </p>

 **2. Organization of Grades**
 User grades and weightings are inputed and submitted via the calculate button.
 The Calculate Button is referenced from the DOM and initialized as a variable.
+When the calculate button is clicked, the first function called is `get_grades()`

 ## :wrench: Build Customization